amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 - Dependent, parameterised, indexed typed—`qsort : (n : ℕ) ⇒ [ℤ n] → [ℤ n]`
 - Fully-dependent, parameterised, indexed, predicated type—`qsort : (n : ℕ) ⇒ [ℤ n] → (xx : [ℤ n], Sorted? xx)`

-Of course, the farther we retreat from full dependence, the less precise our type specifications become and the weaker their correctness guarantees.
-So, wielding the power of a dependent type system is an exercise in judgement, that of balancing precision against practicality.
-Broadly speaking, abstract, higher-level concepts should be typed more coarsely, but concrete, lower-level concepts should be typed more finely.
+Of course, the farther we retreat from full dependence, the less precise our type specifications and the weaker their correctness guarantees.

+As to abstraction breaches, we may mitigate their deleterious effects on code maintenance by relying on an age-old software design principle: make higher-level concepts more abstract (less specific), but make lower-level concepts more concrete (more specific).

+Thus, wielding the power of a dependent type system is an exercise in judgement—that of balancing precision against practicality.
+This is something experienced programmers do, as a matter of course.

 ## *provide container types*